Halifax NightlifeThe Pub Life

 A large concentration of pubs is conveniently located in downtown Halifax on and near the waterfront.
 One of the most favorite downtown watering holes is Durty Nelly’s Irish Pub (1645 Argyle St.), an original Irish pub in the truest sense.
 Built in Ireland, the pub was dismantled and moved piece by piece in 2008 to Halifax, where it was reassembled.
 At roughly the halfway point between the harbor and the Halifax Citadel National Historic Site, it’s a great place to recharge before or after hoofing it through the hilly waterfront district.
 Clap along to ceilidhs (traditional Gaelic folk dances) on Thursday nights or test your memory with trivia night on Mondays.
 Phone (902) 406-7640.

 The Marquee Ballroom (2037 Gottingen St.) is where you’ll want to go if you like live shows by alternative, punk and indie bands.
-In 2018, the Marquee welcomed Reel Big Fish and Stiff Little Fingers to its stage as well as popular Canadian acts.
+Past performances at the Marquee have included The Dead South and Tokyo Police Club as well as popular Canadian acts.
 There also are themed dance nights, including That 90s Night and It Felt Like a Kiss, featuring Motown, Stax and soul.

 When the weather warms up, head for the great outdoors, by which we mean downtown’s open-air patios.
 In summer months, hanging out on a patio and sharing laughs and drinks is one of the most fun things to do with friends in Halifax.
 Enjoy warm breezes at Stubborn Goat Beer Garden (1599 Lower Water St.).
 It fronts Halifax Harbour, so you’ll have amazing views; phone (902) 405-4554.
 Note: The beer garden is closed during cold weather, as are all outdoor patios.